-2Stability with transfers corresponds to a matching and a profile of transfers such that no pair of agents can find a transfer which, if implemented, would make their match desirable relative to what they already receive.
+2Utilitarian efficient matchings maximize the sum of match surpluses.
+Stability with transfers corresponds to a matching and a profile of transfers such that no pair of agents can find a transfer that, if implemented, would make their match desirable relative to what they already receive.
 It is well known that stable matchings are utilitarian efficient (e.g. Roth and Sotomayor, 1990).